Grand Canal Venice winter

 Venice in January

-I love Venice is January, I find it exceptionally romantic, however, it is not a month everyone will love here.
+However, it is not a month everyone will love here!

 The weather in Venice in winter is hit and miss at this time and you will need warm coats, boots, scarves and a hat.